Obligation of non-resident to file income tax return in Estonia

 Using non-resident code on tax returns

-On Form TSD Annex 2 and on Form INF1, it is required to indicate an Estonian registry code - either Estonian personal identification code or registry code (non-resident code) issued by the Estonian Tax and Customs Board.
+On annex 2 of form TSD and on form INF 1, it is required to indicate an Estonian registry code – either Estonian personal identification code or registry code (non-resident code) issued by the Estonian Tax and Customs Board.

 Employers have to register the employment of non-residents in the employment register.
 Entries in the employment register cannot be made by registry code issued by the Estonian Tax and Customs Board, for this purpose an Estonian personal identification code is required.
 Working for up to five days can be registered by the date of birth.